 The Group maintains bulletin board displays of topical issues (e.g., Climate change challenges, Indigenous advocacy, and Palestinian issues) and hosts a Fair Trade table each Sunday after the worship service, selling coffee, tea, chocolate, and olive oil.
 Want to know more about the Fair Trade items available?
 Click Here!

 The Care-A-Van – Contributions of volunteer time, financial support, and material donations such as socks, toiletries, toques.
 Click here to learn more about the Care-A-Van project.

-Healthy Babies program.
-We contribute high quality canned food and other non-perishables to the Healthy Babies program run by Comox Valley Family Services.
-The program provides education and support to low-income and "at risk" mothers to be and new parents.
-Want to know more about their program?
-Click Here for Comox Valley Family Services
+Healthy Babies programme – Contributions of high quality canned food and other non-perishable items for this outreach programme of the Comox Valley Family Services which provides education and support to low-income and "at risk" mothers to be and new parents.
+Click here for information about Comox Valley Family Services.

 St. George's Soup Kitchen and Pantry – Contributions of volunteer time and financial support are provided for the lunchtime and pantry services operating out of St. George's United Church in Courtenay.
 Click here for information about St. George's Pantry.

 St. Peter’s Unity Cupboard – Occasional financial contributions for this drop-in programme and food bank in Comox.